ar-work-acc/chat_app/README.md

 ## MongoDB replica set (for transactions)

-1. Check /etc/hosts (maybe not necessary for single container).
+1. Check /etc/hosts file.
 2. You run 'rs.initiate()' to start a single container replica set in run_docker_compose.sh.

+## Scripts

+1. Run "run_docker_compose.sh" to start up the system.
+2. If you want to initialize the database with some data, run "npm run initdb" (optional).